 Able to use general office equipment and perform standard office functions, such as filing, faxing, and copying.

-This is a fixed-term (May 16th – September 4th 2017) part-time (20 hours/week), non-exempt union position that includes benefits.
+This is a regular part-time (20 hours/week), non-exempt union position that includes benefits.
 Please, no phone calls in regards to this job.

 The Exploratorium is committed to providing equal employment without regard to race, color, religion, sex, sexual orientation, national origin, age, disability, ancestry, genetic information, citizenship, marital status, pregnancy, veteran's status or any other class protected by applicable law.